 Webinars.
 Utilizing local area influencers, “Black, Brown and the Challenge of Dying Well” was presented in a series of four online interactive events.
 These events, made possible by a grant from the Rebsamen Fund are available through our Livestream page.

 Online Content.
 Nurses, Social Workers and Nursing Home Administrators can learn more by viewing one of our online webinars, and utilize this experience to enhance their minority outreach efforts.
 Updates and Outreach.
-Arkansas Hospice continually reaches out to forge partnerships within the leadership of minority communities, lead by our Minority Outreach Coordinator Kyle Jones.
+Arkansas Hospice continually reaches out to forge partnerships within the leadership of minority communities.
 Examples of this work include educational opportunities with custom presentations, extensive networking with minority service institutions, churches, serving as a panelist with the UAMS Faith-Academic Initiatives for Transforming Health (FAITH), African-American fraternities and sororities, professional organizations, funeral homes, and more.

 We’re available for presentations on Diversity Equity and Inclusion, as well as Minority Outreach.
 CLICK HERE to schedule an event with our speaker’s bureau.

 Your entire team brought into these tender and delicate moments compassion, kindness, gentleness, thoughtfulness, and quick responsiveness.